Coastal Red Cedar Juniperus virginiana var. silicicola

 - Bark Description:

-- The bark's new growth is green turning to a striking cinnamon red color as it matures.
+- New bark is green turning to a striking cinnamon-red color as it matures.

 -